tschaefer/openfaas-perl-mojo-template/README.md

 faas-cli up -f stack.yml
 ```

-To install further CPAN modules set the build argument in the `stack.yml` file.
+To install further OS packages or CPAN modules set the build argument in the
+`stack.yml` file.

 ```diff
 functions: